simoberrada98/jojo/WARP.md

 5. Mark client components with `"use client"` when using hooks/state

 When modifying product data:
-- Edit the `PRODUCTS` array in `components/product-catalog.tsx`
+- Edit data in `lib/data/local-product-store.ts` (the single source of truth)
-- Update categories in `CATEGORIES` constant if needed
+- API route at `/api/products_by_id` automatically serves updated data
+- Components fetch products via API, not hardcoded arrays